 TEDxLive

-If you're interested in organizing a TEDxLive 2023 event, please read through the guidelines below before applying for a license.
+If you're interested in organizing a TEDxLive 2024 event, please read through the guidelines below before applying for a license.

 About this event type

-The idea for TEDxLive grew out of a question we were asking ourselves here at TED: What would happen if we made the TED Conference more open, more global, and its impact more immediate?
+The idea for TEDxLive grew out of a question we asked ourselves here at TED: What would happen if we made the TED Conference more open, more global, and its impact more immediate?
 What if we could ignite communities around the world to engage with – and build on – the TED Conference experience while it happened live?

 The following also applies to TEDxLive events: